ceph/ceph/doc/ceph-volume/lvm/prepare.rst

     /var/lib/ceph/osd/<cluster name>-<osd id>

-To link the journal volume to the mounted data volume, run this command:
+To link the journal volume to the mounted data volume, use this command:

 .. prompt:: bash #

    ln -s /path/to/journal /var/lib/ceph/osd/<cluster_name>-<osd-id>/journal

-To fetch the monmap by using the bootstrap key from the OSD, run this command:
+To fetch the monmap by using the bootstrap key from the OSD, use this command:

 .. prompt:: bash #